kienton1/Mining-Simulator/Planning/PowerSystemPlan.md

 ## Complete Power Mechanics for Mining Game

 ### Overview
-This document consolidates all power-related planning content from the Mining Game project.
+This document consolidates **ALL power-related planning content** from the Mining Game project.
 Power is the primary stat for increasing mining damage and is gained through training rocks.
 This system has been rebalanced to make power the ONLY source of mining damage, with pickaxes providing speed, luck, and economic bonuses instead.

+**This is the single source of truth for all power mechanics, formulas, and planning.**

 ---